Aryan-chand/Javascript-Projects/weather_app/README.md

 In this webApp where we can check the weather of any city all across the globe.

 <h5> Note : </h5>
-<p> This project contain use of api to collect information of the current weather of evry city</p>
+<p> This project contain use of api to collect information of the current weather of every city</p>
-wesite used to get api : <a href = "https://openweathermap.org/" >
+wesite used to get api : https://openweathermap.org/

 ## ⚙️ Languages or Frameworks Used
    <ul>